konklone/tmcw.github.com/_posts/2013-03-05-math-for-pictures.md

 but they're not that convenient.
 Why?
-Because, while an angle going into sine and cosine will give you a point in x & y, giving arcsine a y coordinate and arccos an x coordinate is not enough, because there's no one-to-one mapping - the point x=0 could be a the the top of the sphere or at the bottom, and arccos doesn't know.
+Because, while an angle going into sine and cosine will give you a point in x & y, giving arcsine a y coordinate and arccos an x coordinate is not enough, because there's no one-to-one mapping - the point x=0 could be at the the top of the sphere or at the bottom, and arccos doesn't know.

 In school, you would learn how to figure out what quadrant the point is in,